kdbinsidebrains/site/_features/05-editor.md

 Initiated by _Ctrl+Enter_.
 If you have no selection, then current line will be executed of the whole otherwise.
 This way sends selected text/line to active [Console](/features/console) and print the result there in the console.
-It's based method of code execution.
+It's the base method of code execution.

 ### Quick Execute Line/Selection

-Initiated by _Shift+Enter_ but instead of sending code to the console it executes code 'offline' and displays result in pop-up window with no any footprint in the console:
+Initiated by _Shift+Enter_ but instead of sending code to the console, it executes code 'offline' and displays result in a pop-up window with no any footprint in the console:

 ![editorExecutionQuick](/assets/images/features/editor/editorExecutionQuick.png)